Printer Friendly

 2. Something that combines qualities or elements of different things: The incongruous design is a compromise between high tech and early American.

-3. A concession to something detrimental or pejorative: a compromise of morality.
+3. A weakening or reduction of one's principles or standards: a compromise of morality.

 v. com·pro·mised, com·pro·mis·ing, com·pro·mis·es